MiguelMSandin/phylogeniesQuickStart/README.md

 ## What is a phylogenetic tree?
 The simplest answer is **a hypothesis** on the evolutionary relationships among the studied set of taxa or *phylogenetic species*, understanding *species* as genes, proteins or traits.
-A phylogenetic tree represents a comparative method that meassures the accumulated change among *species*, normally meassured in rate of nucleotide substitution and interpreted as evolutionary change.
+A phylogenetic tree represents a comparative method that meassures the accumulated change between pairs of *species*, normally meassured in rate of nucleotide substitution and interpreted as evolutionary change.
+In this sense, the phylogenetic distance between two given species is the accumulated horizontal length betweem them, independently of their vertical position in the tree.
 Briefly, the structure of a tree is rather simple.
-A phylogenetic tree assumes a bifurcating evolution in which a given branch splits into two branches in a given node.
+A phylogenetic tree assumes a bifurcating evolution in which a given branch splits into two branches in one given node.
 Each node and all its descendent taxa correspond to a (monophyletic) clade.
+A node with no further descendents is a terminal node and is frequently called tip or leave of the tree, representing the *phylogenetic species*.
+The node gathering all *species* is called the root of the tree, and is normally used to give a biological and evolutionary interpretation of the tree beyond a pure relative comparison among the *species*.
+This node, when present, normally separates the outgroup or outgroups and the ingroup (please, see [Step 1](https://github.com/MiguelMSandin/phylogeniesQuickStart#species-selection-step-1) for further details on the root and the outgroups and ingroup).

 ![Tree structure](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/step0_tree_structure.png)